learn-co-curriculum/the-web-is-made-of-strings/README.md

 A byproduct of a web page being a drawing of an HTML document is that we can see the drawing (or, "rendered page") **or**, if we're curious, we can see the HTML document that the browser used to build the rendered page.
-Right-click anywhere on a webpage, select "View Page Source" and you'll see the HTML document that the browser used to "render" the website.
+Right-click (control + click on a Mac) anywhere on a webpage, select "View Page Source" and you'll see the HTML document that the browser used to "render" the website.